How to Go Totally Cashless and Why You Should

 Is a Cashless Economy the Future?

 One other reason that now is the time to make your financial life cashless is that the world as a whole seems to be moving in that direction.
 The Federal Reserve has noted that payments by card have been increasing steadily over the past decade as cash and check transactions have decreased.
 Major banks and institutions are also incentivizing customers to go paperless by offering fee waivers.
 Paperless credit card, bank, and bill statements make it easier to make payments online since you won’t have the pre-addressed envelope delivered with your bill every month.
+Bitcoin is also gaining in popularity and becoming more mainstream these days.
 Even the government is going paperless, offering savings bonds online through Treasury Direct.

 Other countries such as Canada, and Sweden have taken strong steps to go cashless.
 Sweden, in particular, has long been at the front of developments for consumer financial habits; becoming the first European nation to print a national, paper currency back in 1661.
 Researchers are already estimating that Sweden will have completely eliminated cash as a form of payment by 2030.